Qemu ZCU102 hvisor Startup

 Compile Yourself

-Through testing, it has been found that the support for ZYNQMP in the Linux source code before version 5.15 is not comprehensive, so it is not recommended to use versions before this for compilation.
-When compiling with later versions, you can follow the general compilation process as the basic support for ZYNQMP in the source code is enabled by default.
+After testing, the support for ZYNQMP in the Linux source code before version 5.15 is not comprehensive, it is not recommended to use versions before this for compilation.
+For later versions, you can compile directly following the general compilation process, as the basic support for ZYNQMP in the source code is enabled by default.
 Specific compilation operations are as follows:

 1. Visit the linux-xlnx official website to download the Linux source code, it is best to download zynqmp-soc-for-v6.3.

-3. Enter the extracted directory, execute the following command using the default configuration, make ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- defconfig
+3. Enter the unzipped directory, execute the following command using the default configuration, make ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- defconfig

 4. Compile: make ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- Image -j$(nproc)

-5. After compilation, the directory arch/arm64/boot/Image will contain the required image.
+5. After compilation, the directory arch/arm64/boot/Image contains the required image.

 Enable QEMU Simulation